-^{© 2013} Cengage Learning.
+^{© 2015} Cengage Learning.
 All Rights Reserved.
 May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.

-1 Explain the importance of analyzing and understanding the firm's external environment.
+firm's external environment.

 Teaching Note: Given that the external environment will continue to change-and that change may be unpredictable in terms of timing and strength-a firm's management is challenged to be aware of, understand the implications of, and identify patterns represented in these changes by taking actions to improve the firm's competitive position, to improve operational efficiency, and to be effective global competitors.